Locynaeh/minutaria/README.rst

     - alarm period
     - alarm volume
     - play a sound at 00:00:00.0
-- Improve ncurses GUI with presets management
 - Pythonic code (idiomatic style, PEP8...)
 - Type checking
+- Unit tests

 Dependencies
 ------------

 Nothing except Python 3 and modules from the standard library, currently :

-- *datetime*, *argparse* and *sys* for the lib
+- *datetime*, *argparse*, *sys* and *json* for the lib
 - *curses* and *datetime* for the ncurses interface.

 Use
 ---

-libminutaria.py module contains is fully usable (except presets management for now) via command line.
+libminutaria.py module contains is fully usable via command line.
 Execute a default timer if launched without argument.
 Use -h/--help arguments for more information.

-minutaria_curses.py contains the basic ncurses interface and so can also be launched via command line.
-It offers a start/relaunch/quit functionality but doesn't use CLI arguments at the moment.
+minutaria_curses.py contains the basic ncurses interface and so shall be launched via command line.
+It offers a start/relaunch/quit functionality and is fully usable with CLI arguments identically to libminutaria.py.

 License
 -------